darkmastermindz/darkmastermindz/README.md

 I'm actually only at my quarter life crisis `(just like microservices that break apart what could be monolithic applications, there's microgenerations and I'm deemed a zillennial)`.
 I started and fall in love with software engineering when I was 5 years old and have been a polyglot programmer ever since.
 My biggest dreams are from making a positive social impact with my code and the tech around us.
 I enjoy learning about new languages and cultures. (but I know you're more interested about my code, so I'll tell you that some of my favorite programming languages include Python, Lua, C++, C#, SwiftLang, Kotlin, Java, Bash, and Typescript).

 My current areas of focus are in developer experience, interdiciplinary emerging tech, 1:1 mentoring / coaching, non-profit social good projects, and building solutions around [OpenTelemetry](https://opentelemetry.io).
-Lately, I've been getting into more involvement in open source, building communities surrounding my hobbies, and diving deep into governance and building communities of practice for developer experience engineering. :)
+Lately, I've been getting into more involvement in open source, building communities surrounding my hobbies, LLMs, React, and diving deep into governance and building communities of practice for developer experience engineering. :)

  Signing this commit,